Yousef-Khaled/string/README.md

 # string
-Me and my team mates implementation of the string class By yousef khaled kareem wlaeed
+UP team  implementation of the string class
+By
+yousef khaled
+kareem wlaeed